top of page

 Rear Hub

 Located on the back wheel.
 Provides power by spinning the back wheel creating the sensation of being "pushed".
-Affordable and wide range of capabilities. but makes bike weight uneven (heavier rear).
+Affordable and wide range of capabilities.

 Mid-Drive